Coerced – Why has Vaccination against Covid become Vaccination for Freedom?

 The future generations will wonder how the birthplace of democracy, the United Kingdom surrendered its freedoms without thought because a man, in a suit on the television said they “must stay at home”.

-They will laugh at how the people of the United Kingdom seemed to have the memory of a goldfish as the same man in a suit on the television told them they needed just “three weeks to flatten the curve” repeating the mantra for a further twelve months and counting.
+They will laugh at how the people of the United Kingdom seemed to possess the memory of goldfish as the same man in a suit on the television told them they needed just “three weeks to flatten the curve” repeating the mantra for a further twelve months and counting.

 They will scoff at how easy it was for a dictatorial, nanny state to buy the rights and freedoms of the British people by offering a furlough scheme disguised as “protecting jobs” when its real purpose was to delay their unemployment to ensure their docile compliance.